thim81/openapi-to-postman/TESTGENERATION.md

 This will target all methods ('get', 'put', 'post', 'delete', 'options', 'head', 'patch', 'trace') and the specific path "/pets"

-Path wildcard matching example: `"openApiOperation": "GET::/pets/*",` This will target only the "GET" method and any path matching any folder behind the "/pets", like "/pets/123" and "/pets/123/buy".
+Path wildcard matching example: `"openApiOperation": "GET::/pets/*"` This will target only the "GET" method and any path matching any folder behind the "/pets", like "/pets/123" and "/pets/123/buy".

-Method & Path wildcard matching example: `"openApiOperation": "*::/pets/*",` A combination of wildcard for method and path are also supported.
+Method & Path wildcard matching example: `"openApiOperation": "*::/pets/*",` A combination of wildcards for the method and path parts are even possible.

 ## Postman test suite assignPmVariables